emberjs/ember.js/guides/05-validators.md

 Aside: if you are paying close attention, you might notice that `EntityTag` happens to implement the `Reference` interface!
-While interesting, this does not have much pratical implications.
+While interesting, this does not have much practical implications.
 However, it is helpful to remember that, just like references, entity tags are stable, long lived objects that a can be held on to by a consumer and queried repeatedly.